anticomputer/emacs-codeql/README.md

 ### Getting Started with CodeQL

-The quickest way into painfree CodeQL development is to use the [GitHub CLI CodeQL extension](https://github.com/github/gh-codeql) to manage your CodeQL toolchain dependencies and then use [CodeQL Packs](https://codeql.github.com/docs/codeql-cli/about-codeql-packs/) and (optionally) [CodeQL Workspaces](https://codeql.github.com/docs/codeql-cli/about-codeql-workspaces/) for your query development.
+#### Production CodeQL Development

-Note: If you opt to not use the gh cli and install the CodeQL CLI yourself, skip to step 5 and remove any `gh` prefixes from the example commands.
+The quickest way into painfree production-ready CodeQL development is to use the [GitHub CLI CodeQL extension](https://github.com/github/gh-codeql) to manage your CodeQL toolchain dependencies and then use [CodeQL Packs](https://codeql.github.com/docs/codeql-cli/about-codeql-packs/) and (optionally) [CodeQL Workspaces](https://codeql.github.com/docs/codeql-cli/about-codeql-workspaces/) for your query development.
+CodeQL packs are the canonical way to share your CodeQL queries with the CodeQL community.

 To get started: